Bwindi Gorilla Trekking and Kenyan Adventure Safari

 Set on the banks of the pristine Munyanga River and facing the Impenetrable Forest, Mahogany Springs is a beautiful lodge with a real emphasis on service.
 A huge terrace wraps around the main building, from where guests can enjoy views of the forest and relax to the sound of the river flowing gently by.
 Sink into a chair in front of the fireplace in the living room with a book, or enjoy a drink from the bar before sitting down to dinner in the restaurant or out on the terrace.
 Most of the produce used is grown on-site to ensure everything is as fresh as it is delicious.
 Each suite bears the name of English royals, both past and present, and feature large double doors and windows and en-suite bathrooms with open terracotta showers.
 They also have private balconies with panoramic views over the grounds, river and the surrounding forest.
 For the ultimate private getaway, the presidential suite features two bedrooms and two bathrooms, a spacious living room and a large private terrace.
 There is plenty to keep you occupied during your stay at Mahogany Springs, including gorilla tracking, birdwatching, tree planting, and nature walks.
 And once you’re done exploring, it is the perfect place to simply relax, unwind and take in the beautiful environment.

-This is ‘the’ place to come in Uganda to see the famous population of around 350 mountain gorillas but it is also a secretive home for other primate species, including black-and-white colobus, L’Hoest’s, red-tailed, blue and vervet monkeys.
-In addition there are 79 mammal species including duiker, elephant, bushbuck, bush pig, giant forest hog and several small cat species that will keep you company as you explore the remote area.
+This is ‘the’ place to see the famous population of around 350 mountain gorillas in Uganda, but it is also a secretive home for other primate species, including black-and-white colobus, L’Hoest’s, red-tailed, blue and vervet monkeys.
+In addition, there are 79 mammal species including duiker, elephant, bushbuck, bush pig, giant forest hog and several small cat species that will keep you company as you explore the remote area.
 This is a very diverse region of Uganda, with a guide you will have time to explore the flora and fauna, as well as various species of birds and butterflies and other larger mammals, and perhaps visit local communities on the edge of park.